gdw-workshop/2023_GDW_Workshop/exercises/download_exercise.md

 - Let's choose option 1, and go through the NCBI Taxonomy database.
 Navigate to https://www.ncbi.nlm.nih.gov/taxonomy/
    - Search for `boa constrictor`.
    - Click on Boa constrictor link, then click the Boa constrictor link again
-   - You should see a table in the upper right corner showing linked records in various NCBI (Entrez) databases.
-   - Click on the `Genome (1)` link in that table to go to the boa constrictor records in the NCBI Genome database

-   - The linked page should say 'No items found', because the boa constrictor genome isn't actually in the NCBI Genome database<sup>[1](#myfootnote1)</sup>.
-However, there is a mitochondrial genome.
-Let's download that.
-   - Click on "See also 1 organelle- and plasmid-only records matching your search"
-   - In the Replicon Info table, note the link to the boa constrictor mtDNA genome sequence (NC_007398.1)
-   - Click on this 'NC_007398.1' RefSeq link
+You can see at this page that there is no boa constrictor genome in NCBI.
+That's so sad!  :anguished:

+There is, however, a sequence for the boa constrictor [*mitochondrial* genome](https://www.ncbi.nlm.nih.gov/nuccore/NC_007398.1) in NCBI.
+We will first map to this mitochondrial DNA sequence.

-Now we need to download the sequence.
+We need to download this sequence.
 We'll do this through the browser.
 In the upper right hand corner of the page, note the 'Send' drop down

-- Click Send->Complete Record->File->Format[FASTA]->Create File
+- Click Send To->Complete Record->File->Format[FASTA]->Create File

-You should have downloaded a fasta file of ~19 kb, named sequence.fasta, or something like that.
+This should downloaded a fasta file of ~19 kb, named `sequence.fasta`, or something like that.

-Now download the sequence in GenBank format too.
+Now, download the sequence in GenBank format too.
 Note that this file is larger (~42 kb), because it contains annotation as well as the actual sequence.

 Note that the downloaded files have unhelpful names: `sequence.fasta` and `sequence.gb` or similar.
 Move these files into your gdw_working folder and rename them something useful: